Definition of Linux WC

 Advantages of Wc Command

-WC Command in Linux helps to find out the below points:
+WC Command in Linux helps to find out the following points:

-- Allows to find out the word count, newline count, and the count of bytes or characters in a file that is mentioned by the file arguments.
+- Allows to find out the word count, newline count, and the count of bytes or characters in a file mentioned by the file arguments.

 - The output produced is the four-columnar by default.

-- The four columnar output arguments are: the first column gives the line that is in the file, the second column will give you the count of words in the file, the third column will give you the count of characters that is present in the file and the last column is the file name in the argument.
+- The four columnar output arguments are: the first column gives the line that is in the file, the second column will provide you with the count of words in the file, the third column will provide you with the count of characters that is present in the file and the last column is the file name in the argument.

 How does WC Command Work in Linux?

-We can use –help command in Linux to find out the ways how WC Command works in Linux.
+We can use –the help command in Linux to find out how WC Command works in Linux.

 Syntax: